Virginia student Ava Singh wins

-Dumbest Sign of the Decade
+Dumbest Sign of the Century, to date

 On south Western Ave. in Chicago.
 Sent by Joanne Archibald.